5 Ways Your Facility Can Support Women in Healthcare

 5. Address the Impacts of Intersectionality

-Despite the commonalities women share, each woman has a unique experience of womanhood.
-The same goes for women in healthcare.
+Despite the stark reality of what percentage of nurses are women, each woman has a unique experience of womanhood.
+The same goes for women in healthcare in general.
 Women can be affected by a range of social obstacles: race, class, immigration status, gender identity, sexuality, the choice to remain child-free or become a mother, and where they are on the neurodiversity spectrum.

 For example, women of color are even less likely than white women to obtain a senior position within a healthcare facility.
 Additionally, autism in women and girls receives far less attention than in men and boys, which leads to a lack of understanding.
 It’s important to remember that these women can feel overwhelmed by too much external stimuli like call bells and bed alarms.